 The hospital masjid (Muslim prayer room) is located in Austen 109, around the corner from the hospital chapel.
 The masjid is open 24 hours a day.
 A prayer schedule is posted outside the masjid.

-Scriptures and devotional literature from a variety of traditions are available by request from the Chaplaincy Office.
+Scriptures and devotional literature from a variety of traditions are available by request from the Spiritual Care department.

 Each inpatient pediatric unit has a prayer tree in the waiting room.
 Patients, families and staff are invited to write a prayer and/or intention on a ribbon and tie it onto the tree.
-When the tree is full of ribbons they are removed and the prayers are offered up at the 12:15 p.m. interfaith prayer service.
+When the tree is full of ribbons they are removed and the prayers are offered up by the Spiritual Care Providers.